 The 6-foot cable makes this scanner great for desktops but not so much for laptops.
 Driver installation can be a bit of a hassle.

 High-precision algorithm guards against forged fingerprints.
 Compact design.
 Supports file and folder encryption.
 Up to 10 fingerprints can be registered.
 Works with Windows 10.
-360-degree detectability.
+Offers 360-degree detectability.

 Some reports of this scanner not working well when a computer wakes up from hibernation or sleep mode.